 I did consider an outdoor rug for under the Outer, but ultimately decided against it.
 I wanted to be able to see that pretty bluestone!
 Outer makes eco friendly rugs now, and they look just as high quality as their furniture!
 You can see their rugs here.

 I recommend purchasing patio furniture pieces slowly.
 It’s hard to be patient, but it’s more important to see how you will live.

 Once we had the Outer sofa, a dining table was next up on the list.
-My kids were trying to eat on the sectional, and Mama wasn’t having that!
 We chose a gorgeous Tavola Driftwood teak dining table from Article, along with 4 side chairs (no longer carried).
 Do I recommend the table?
 Well….

 Our 2 driftwood Pacifica Dining chairs on the ends of the table are the real MVP here – they appear to be made of pretty beachy woven rattan, but really they are weather friendly resin!

 These chairs look stunning online, but they are even prettier in person!
 See them here: